 Finding solutions to issues in a website or an answer to a question, is sometimes like being a mechanic that gets confronted with an unknown part in a new car model.

 No one needs to explain the mechanic what a battery is, or a brake, or where the oil needs to be refilled, or what bust cylinders are.
 When he discovers a new part in the car he wants to learn how to handle, he’ll want to know JUST THAT.

 When I look for a setting in a plugin, I don’t want to read about that plugin from scratch, nor do I want to spend loads of time scrubbing through videos to see if that one setting is being demonstrated.
 I already know most of it, and just need that one piece of info.
 Preferably demonstrated without fuzz and a lot of long explanations.

-I couldn’t find a centralized source of quick tutorials, and decided to create it here.
+I couldn’t find a centralized source of quick snippets, and decided to create it here.

 My name is Anne-Mieke Bovelett, and I run a versatile advertisement & project management agency.
 My business site can be found here.

 I’m fluent in Dutch, English, German (including Swiss-German dialect) and geek speak.
 One of my favourite coding friends once said: “Oh wow, you actually ARE a geek in heels!”
 Hence the origin of the name of this website.
 However, as fluent as I may be in English, I thought it was geek ON heels.
 It’s what we say in Dutch: “op hoge hakken”.
 Now I know that I got it wrong.
 But what’s in name?
 The fact that you’re reading this, means you found my website, in spite of that, didn’t you?